$400, 000 Raised For the Bible to be Translated Into 16 Countries’ Sign Languages

 Chinese Sign Language (ZGS or CSL)

 Sign language is used by up to 20 million people who are deaf in China.
 Many today use CSL to communicate.
-Most Chinese deaf children receive treatment at “hearing rehabilitation centres,” which prefers the oralist approach.
+Most Chinese deaf children receive treatment at “hearing rehabilitation centers,” which prefer the oralist approach.
 More recently, more Chinese deaf schools have opened where CSL is preferred.
 The sign language is unique and doesn’t parallel sign languages from other countries like ASL.

 Brazil’s Sign Language or Libras